About arc42

 -

-API endpoints for starting the game, submitting responses, and tracking progress.
+API endpoints for starting the game, submitting answers, and tracking player progress.

 -

-Interacts with the Database to store player progress.
+Interacts with the Game Database to store player data and responses.

 -